davidabek1/adanet/README.md

 # ADANET

-AdaNet: Adaptive Structural Learning of Artificial Neural Networks ADANET project is an implementation based on an article by Cortes: http://proceedings.mlr.press/v70/cortes17a.html
+AdaNet: Adaptive Structural Learning of Artificial Neural Networks ADANET project is a Python implementation based on an article by Cortes: http://proceedings.mlr.press/v70/cortes17a.html

 ## Article Abstract